edwinm/docs/content/enterprise/installation.md

 featured: true
 -->

-# npm On-Site Installation Guide
+# npm Enterprise Installation Guide

-This document is meant to be a comprehensive guide to installing npm On-Site onto your server.
+This document is meant to be a comprehensive guide to installing npm Enterprise onto your server.
 When you are done going through the steps, you should have a usable private registry and website.